anchit-choudhry/cra-custom-template/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: is-arguments, is-negative-zero, is-regex, object-is.
-A copy of the source code may be downloaded from git://github.com/inspect-js/is-arguments.git (is-arguments), git://github.com/inspect-js/is-negative-zero.git (is-negative-zero), git://github.com/inspect-js/is-regex.git (is-regex), git://github.com/es-shims/object-is.git (object-is).
+The following software may be included in this product: is-arguments, is-generator-function, is-negative-zero, is-regex, object-is.
+A copy of the source code may be downloaded from git://github.com/inspect-js/is-arguments.git (is-arguments), git://github.com/inspect-js/is-generator-function.git (is-generator-function), git://github.com/inspect-js/is-negative-zero.git (is-negative-zero), git://github.com/inspect-js/is-regex.git (is-regex), git://github.com/es-shims/object-is.git (object-is).
 This software contains the following license and notice below:

 The MIT License (MIT)